qyjohn/DDBImportExport/README.md

 cd DDBImportExport
 ~~~~

+You need the following IAM permissions to use this utility:

+- dynamodb:DescribeTable
+- dynamodb:Scan
+- dynamodb:BatchWriteItem
+- s3:PutObject

 ## DDBImport

 DDBImport is a python script to import from JSON file into DynamoDB table.
 The following parameters are required: